aesuli/ics/README.md

 # ICS - Interactive Classification System

-## Install
+ICS (Interactive Classification System, pronounced /iks/) is a web-based application that supports the activity of manual text classification, i.e., labeling documents according to their content.

+The system is designed to give a total freedom of action to its users: they can at any time modify any classification schema and any label assignment, possibly reusing any relevant information from previous activities.

+The application uses machine learning to actively support its users with classification suggestions The machine learning component of the system is an unobtrusive observer of the users' activities, never interrupting them, constantly adapting and updating its models in response to their actions, and always available to perform automatic classifications.

-Installation steps:
+## Installation
-* install code (using pip or from source)
-* db configuration

-### Install code: using pip
+### Installation: using pip (recommended)

+The suggested way to quickly setup the python enviroment is to use the [Anaconda/Miniconda distribution](https://www.anaconda.com/products/distribution) and the `conda` package manager to create the virtual enviroment.

-ICS is published as a [`pip` package](https://pypi.org/project/icspkg)
+ICS is published as a [`pip` package](https://pypi.org/project/ics-pkg).

 ```
+> conda create -n ics python
+> conda activate ics
-> pip install icspkg
+> pip install ics-pkg
 ```

-### Install code: from source
+### Installation: from source

 Download source code from [github repo](https://github.com/aesuli/ics).

-The suggested way to quickly setup the python enviroment is to use the Anaconda/Miniconda distribution and the `conda` package manager to create the virtual enviroment.

 ```
 > cd [directory with ICS code]
 > conda create -n ics --file requirements.txt
+> conda activate ics
 ```

+Note: twiget is not listed as a requirement, as it is needed only by the twitter uploader script (`pip install twiget`).

 ### DB configuration

-This step is required either if you installed ICS using pip or from source.
 ICS requires a database to store its data.

+By default ICS assumes the use of a database named 'ics' by a user named 'ics' (with password 'ics').

 ICS is tested to work with [PostgreSQL](https://www.postgresql.org/).
-The `db.psql` file contains the SQL commands to create the required database on PostgreSQL.
+These are the SQL commands to create the required user and database on PostgreSQL.

 ```
     CREATE USER ics WITH PASSWORD 'ics';